 At the end of July we have our salmon bake and silent auction at Jarstad Park in Gorst.
 The salmon bake is a pot luck with the club providing salmon and beverages.
 The auction is fun with lots of interesting items.

 The Third derby is the Salmon Derby.
 Our biggest derby in late July or early August is Open To The Public.
-This is held in Bremerton fishing area.The fish ladder winner receives $1,000 and other prizes are determined by local area sponsorship.
+This is held in Bremerton fishing area.The fish ladder winner receives the top cash prize and other prizes as determined by local area sponsorship.
 Prizes awarded at local area Port of Brownsville.

 We have our meeting at 7:00pm in the Sheridan Community Center, 680 Lebo Blvd in Bremerton.
 The facility is open at 6:30.
 This happens on the second Wednesday of the month September thru June.
 We hold a raffle each meeting and have food at every other meeting, (pizza).
 We also have a guest speakers visit through out the year.
-Guests and new members always welcome.
+Guests always welcome.

 The Second derby is the Halibut Derby out in Straits of Juan De Fuca between Sequim and Port Angeles.
 (Fishing Area 6) Prizes are determined by the amount of tickets sold and awarded at the John Wayne Marina.